mattmc3/antidote/README.md

 ### Plugin location

-PZ stores your plugins wherever you installed PZ.
+PZ stores your plugins in your `$ZDOTDIR/plugins` directory.
-Peferrably, that would be in a `$ZDOTDIR/plugins` directory, because then you get can let PZ manage itself and auto-update with `pz pull`.
+If you don's use `$ZDOTDIR`, then `~/.config/zsh/plugins` is used.

-But, if you prefer something else, you can always change the default plugin location by setting the `PZ_PLUGIN_HOME` variable .zshrc:
+But, if you prefer to store your plugins someplace else, you can always change the default plugin location.
+Do this by setting the `PZ_PLUGIN_HOME` variable in your `.zshrc` before sourcing PZ:

 ```shell
 # use a custom directory for pz plugins
 PZ_PLUGIN_HOME=~/.pzplugins
 ```

+Also note that it is recommended that you store PZ in the same place as your other plugins so that `pz pull` will update PZ.

+If you store your ZSH configuration in a [dotfiles][dotfiles] reporitory, it is recommended to add your preferred `$PZ_PLUGIN_HOME` to your `.gitignore` file.

 ### Git URL